-PRISM contains controls to ensure procurement awards are not made without sufficient funding provided by a funding document.
+PRISM contains configurable controls to prevent procurement awards made without sufficient funding provided by a funding document.

-- 1. Inspected a selection award authorizations in PRISM and determined warranted contracting officers approved awards within specified dollar limits. - 2.
-Observed an ARC staff member attempt to process a procurement award in PRISM for amount greater than the funding provided and determined the system prevented the award from being made.
+- 1. Observed an ARC Staff member process an Award authorization within PRISM and noted that PRISM is configured to only allow warranted contracting officers to approve awards within their specified dollar limits. - 2.
+Observed an ARC staff member attempt to process a procurement award in PRISM for amount greater than the funding provided and noted the system prevented the award from being made.